Is my driver's license suspended?

 If you are like most people charged with DUII, you were probably charged with other crimes such as recklessly endanger another person, reckless driving, criminal mischief, or assault.
 Make sure to check your citations and release agreements to be sure that the same date and time for court is on each document.
 Sometimes, they are not.
 And failure to appear can have serious consequences.

 If you hire an attorney before your first scheduled court appearance the attorney can sometimes make your first appearance on your behalf.
 Every county circuit court in Oregon has supplemental local court rules that will spell out the options.
 Typically, however, if you were not take to the jail when you were arrested, you will need to go to the jail to be finger printed and photographed after your first court appearance.
-There is pending legislation to require the prints and photo to be taken within 2 days after the first scheduled court appearance.
 The first scheduled court appearance is called an arraignment.

 What's my first court appearance?